pgtipping/Synthalyst/memory-bank/progress.md

 Created a unified email service with comprehensive logging to track all email activities, improving reliability and maintainability of the platform's communication features.

 Implemented a responsive admin dashboard for email logs with filtering, statistics, and pagination, enhancing the platform's monitoring capabilities.

-## Known Issues (March 16, 2025)

-- Need to complete Prisma migration for the EmailLog model
-- Web search requires Google Custom Search API key and Search Engine ID configuration
-- Future work needed on backend model routing logic
-- Need to implement analytics for model usage tracking
-- Need to implement proper error handling for API failures
-- Performance optimization needed for large content generation
-- Mobile responsiveness needs improvement in some areas
-- Need to add more comprehensive testing
-- Medical Knowledge Assistant treats conversational phrases as new medical queries instead of maintaining context